Benjamin-Italiaander/My_Notes/LINKS/README.md

 ## Math tools
 - [SageMath can be used to study elementary and advanced, pure and applied mathematics.](https://www.sagemath.org/)  A good video tutorial can be found [here](https://player.vimeo.com/video/13986940?h=0fa825c593)
 - [KaTeX](https://katex.org/) is a fast, easy-to-use JavaScript library for TeX math rendering on the web.
+Find KaTeX on [GitHub](https://github.com/KaTeX/KaTeX)

 ## Linux cluster management
 - [Slurm open-source cluster resource management and job scheduling](https://github.com/SchedMD/slurm)